PLP-MERN-Stack-Development/deployment-and-devops-essentials-MUNENE1212/README.md

 ### Step 4: Update Backend Environment

-1. Go back to Railway
+1. Go back to Render
+2. Go to your web service dashboard
+3. Click on "Environment" in the left sidebar
-2. Update the `CLIENT_URL` environment variable with your Vercel URL:
+4. Update the `CLIENT_URL` environment variable with your Vercel URL:
    ```env
    CLIENT_URL=https://your-app.vercel.app
    ```
-3. Railway will automatically redeploy
+5. Render will automatically redeploy

 ### Step 5: Test the Application